 Madness, Torture and Murder on a Paris Stage: That’s Entertainment!

-Haunted houses are, of course, an amusement park staple.
-Ghosts, ghouls, pirates (why pirates?) and other assorted creatures pop out from beneath floorboards, hang from ceilings, gibber and moan behind closed doors.
-It’s all very creepy, loads of fun and, more often than not, one hears as much laughter as screaming from the men, women and kids who paid their two bits — or ten bucks — for the privilege of being entertainingly spooked.
+Haunted houses are, of course, an entertainment-industry staple.
+Ghosts, ghouls, pirates (why pirates?) and other assorted creatures pop out from closets, hang from ceilings, gibber and moan behind walls.
+It’s all very creepy, loads of fun and, more often than not, one hears as much laughter as screams from the customers who paid their money for the privilege of being royally spooked.

 Occasionally, though, a show that’s meant to be scary and shocking really is scary and shocking.
-Sometimes, the audience pays its money, the doors close and, when the lights go down, all bets are off.
+Sometimes, when the lights go down, some seriously twisted shenanigans play out on stage.

 A perfect case in point: the legendary Théâtre du Grand Guignol in Paris’ Quartier Pigalle (nicknamed “Pig Alley” by carousing Allied soldiers in World War II).
 Not a haunted house, per se, but a serious theatrical enterprise that put on gruesome, faux-blood-splattered shows year-round for decades, the Grand Guignol featured staged killings, mutilations and scenes of torture so realistic that audience members often fled the theater in terror — when they weren’t transfixed by the grisly scenarios enacted mere feet from their seats.